-Founded in 1902 as the Queensland Agricultural Bank, Suncorp is now a top 20 ASX-listed company with $97 billion in assets and close to nine million customers across Australia and New Zealand.
+Founded in 1902 as the Queensland Agricultural Bank, Suncorp is now a top 20 ASX-listed company with $97bn in assets and close to nine million customers across Australia and New Zealand.
 It is the fifth largest bank in Australia.
-While rooted in Brisbane, there are more than 200 Suncorp branches across the country, so accessibility is not an issue.
+While rooted in Brisbane, there are more than 200 Suncorp branches across the country.

 One notable product offered by this lender is the Deposit KickStart option, which allows borrowers looking for an owner occupier loan to use the equity of a family member's existing home as the security for your new home.
 As saving up the deposit for a new property can often be a stumbling block for borrowers, especially those looking to avoid Lenders Mortgage Insurance.